 NANOCOSMOS has developed a custom-designed vacuum chamber for the study of gas-phase molecular species through rotational spectroscopy.
 The innovative breakthrough is the coupling of the chamber to the new NANOCOSMOS millimeter broad band receivers.
 These receivers are twins of those built for the Yebes 40 meter radio telescope.
 We call the whole experimental setup as GACELA – Gas Cell for Laboratory Astrophysics.

 Our experiments address the characterization of molecules that represent a considerable fraction of all the molecular species detected in the interstellar medium – ISM – but present rotational parameters not precise enough to allow their detection in the ISM.
-Therefore, we use GACELA to measure the rotational spectrum of molecular species in the frequency ranges 31.5–50 GHz (Q band) and 72–116.5 GHz (W band) in the laboratory.
+Therefore, we have used GACELA to measure the rotational spectrum of 4 molecular species in the frequency ranges 31.5–50 GHz (Q band) and 72–116.5 GHz (W band) in the laboratory.
 At the same time, we support these spectroscopic studies with high-level ab initio calculations.
 Finally, we use the derived experimental rotational parameters to allow the search of these molecular species in astrophysical environments.

 Methyl silane (CH3SiH3) and silyl cyanide (SiH3CN, first time in Space)